 Ed's career has developed considerable momentum in the past few years.
 From 2012 to 2016, he served as Composer-in-Residence for the Chicago Chamber Choir, the last season of which was under renowned conductor and educator Doreen Rao.
 In 2014, he was named second place winner of the American Prize in Choral Composition (Student Division), as well as a finalist in Chanticleer's annual student composer competition.
 In 2015, he received the premiere of his first international commission from the Toronto Symphony Orchestra and Children's Chorus (conducted by Sir Andrew Davis), and was selected as one of four composition fellows at the very first Big Sky Choral Initiative.
 In 2016, he made his Southern Hemisphere debut with an acclaimed commission from Melbourne-based chamber ensemble PLEXUS.
 In 2017, he was named a finalist for the Young New Yorkers' Chorus's composition competition.

-As a singer, Ed has consistently performed both ensemble and solo work with dozens of ensembles across the United States.
+As a singer, Ed has consistently performed both ensemble and solo work with dozens of ensembles across the Midwest.
 In his hometown of Chicago, he frequently performed with organizations including Bella Voce, the Chicago Choral Artists (where he served as bass section leader), the Chicago Symphony Chorus, the Grant Park Music Festival Chorus, and The Rookery.
-He has been named a regional finalist in multiple NATS competitions, and in 2013 he worked intensively with Chanticleer as part of their biennial Sonoma Choral Workshop.
-Now a proud Kansas Citian, he is thrilled to serve as bass section leader at St. Andrew’s Episcopal Church, to be singing in his second season with both the Kansas City Symphony Chorus and the William Baker Festival Singers, and to be joining the Grammy-winning Kansas City Chorale for a series of concerts in December 2017.
+He has been named a regional finalist in multiple NATS competitions, and he has worked intensively with Chanticleer as part of their biennial Sonoma Choral Workshop.
+Now a proud Kansas Citian, he is thrilled to serve as bass section leader at St. Andrew’s Episcopal Church, to be singing in his second season with both the Kansas City Symphony Chorus and the William Baker Festival Singers, and to join the GRAMMY® award-winning Kansas City Chorale for his first season.

 Ed is currently a doctoral student at the University of Missouri-Kansas City, where he studies composition with Chen Yi, James Mobberley, and Zhou Long, and voice with Vinson Cole.
 He earned his Bachelor of Arts with Honors in composition from Knox College in Galesburg, Illinois, and his Master of Music degree in composition from the Chicago College of Performing Arts at Roosevelt University.
 He has previously studied composition with Bruce Polay, Thomas Benjamin, Marta Ptaszyńska, Kyong Mee Choi, Stacy Garrop, and Gabriel Jackson, and voice with Sarah Moran, Stacey Tappan, Jim Collins, and Gianna Rolandi.